bahossdev/Fitness-Dashboard/README.md

 # Nutrition Info

 - Enter the food name, number and units.
-- Click the "Get Nutritions Info" button or press Enter to view nutritions Information.
+- Click the "Get Nutritions Info" button or press Enter to view nutrition Information.
 - Click the "Food Search History" to view previous food search history.
-- Click on previous food search history to view nutritions Information.
+- Click on previous food search history to view nutrition Information.

 # Total Daily Energy Expenditure

-- Enter weight,height,age,gender,choose an activity and click on "Calculate TDEE" to see the calculate TDEE value.
+- Enter weight, height, age, and gender, choose an activity and click on "Calculate TDEE" to see the calculate TDEE value.

 # Activity

-- Enter activity and select the duration in minutes to view the results on calories burnt.
+- Enter the activity and select the duration in minutes to view the results on calories burnt.

 ## Built With